sochara-org/community-health-ai/README.md

    - GET request:
      - Renders the main chat interface template.

-**About Route ('/about')** Renders the About Us page.
+About Route ('/about'):  Renders the About Us page.

-**Error Handling** Provides basic error responses for invalid queries or processing errors.
+Error Handling: Provides basic error responses for invalid queries or processing errors.

-**Application Runner** Starts the Flask application in debug mode when the script is run directly.
+Application Runner:  Starts the Flask application in debug mode when the script is run directly.

 #### Key Functions: